Other General Information

 All medical information about any student is regarded as strictly confidential and no information is given to any person without the express written consent of the patient or a subpoena.

-.
+Health Insurance for Students.
 The opportunity to participate in a voluntary group health and accident insurance program is a service provided to students by Indiana State University.
 This student health insurance is to help cover medical expenses for services available in the Student Health Center as well as outside the University.
 A student must be taking six hours per semester and three hours for summer semesters to participate in this insurance.
 Enrollment in the insurance program is available during any period of enrollment in the University.
 Students covered by a family policy should be aware of any circumstances, such as the date, student’s age, or other conditions that would end their insurance coverage under their family policy.
 It is important that students understand the coverage provided by the insurance.
 Questions concerning this program should be directed to the Student Health Center.

 Student Health Promotion.
 Student Health Promotion, part of the Student Counseling Center, is located on the lower level of the Student Services Building, 567 North 5th Street, 812-237-3939.
 Today’s college students face many challenges and adjustments in the academic and social world.
 Student Health Promotion provides accessible and accurate health information to help students make important lilfestyle decisions.
 A variety of services and programs are available to assist students in achieving and maintaining a healthy balance between body, mind, and emotions.